micropython/micropython/docs/library/urandom.rst

     otherwise raises ValueError.
 When no argument (or None) is passed in it will (if supported by the port) initialise the PRNG with a true random number (usually a hardware generated random number).

-  .. method:: urandom.randint(a, b)

-    Returns a random integer in the range [a, b].

-  .. method:: urandom.randrange(stop)

-    Returns a random number from the range [0, stop).

   .. method:: urandom.randrange(start, stop)